smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Calucation of quantization and the max zoomlevel using area.
 Enforcement in browser.
 * Hover support for area name, area_km2 and shapefile supplied data at highest resolution

+* SQL server RHR force to support mixed LH and RH in multipolygons [c.%1.STUnion(%1.STStartPoint()) is also possible instead of c.%1.ReorientObject()] where %1 is the geometry column [Needs Turf support]

 * Display of zoomlevel contextual information: total topojson size, suppressed or not.
 * Status in write JSON file Re-test COA2011: json memory and timeout issues are solved
 * Add simplify to zoomlevel 11, spherical simplify limit (in Steraradians) [Probably no, only use quantization at max zoomlevel] .